MauCariApa-com/auto-flush-redis/README.md

 ## Support

-For support or feature requests, visit [Auto Flush Redis & Valkey Plugin Support](https://maucariapa.com/dukungan-plugin-auto-flush-redis-valkey).
+For support or feature requests, please open an Issue on this repo.

 ## Donations